snarlysodboxer/id-incrementer/README.md

-# ridi
+# id-incrementer
-Request ID Incrementer
+ID Incrementer

-A simple API service which recieves a table name, and increments and returns an ID.
+Serve an API which receives a name and environment, and increments and returns an ID.